1.1 City employees are “at will’ employees.

 (5) Engages in, accepts private employment from or renders services for private interest when such employment or service is incompatible with the proper discharge of official duties or would impair independence of judgment or action to perform official duties;

-(6) Appears for a private person, other than his or herself or an immediate family member or except as a witness under subpoena, before any regulatory governmental agency or court of law in an action or proceeding to which the City or a City officer in an official capacity is a party, or accepts a retainer or compensation contingent upon a specific action by the City;
+(6) Appears for a private person, other than his or herself or a family member or except as a witness under subpoena, before any regulatory governmental agency or court of law in an action or proceeding to which the City or a City officer in an official capacity is a party, or accepts a retainer or compensation contingent upon a specific action by the City;

 (7) Discloses or uses, without legal authorization, confidential information concerning the property or affairs of the City to advance a private interest regarding any contract or transaction which is or may be the subject of official action of the City;